Artwork Used in a Grand Army of the Republic (G.A.R.) Hall in Bath, Maine, circa 1866 / THF119558

 Today, our chefs at The Henry Ford are inspired by Carver’s dozens of bulletins and hundreds of recipes for chutneys, roast meats, salads, and peanut-topped sweet rolls.

 Some Possibilities of the Cow Pea in Macon County, Alabama, a 1910 bulletin by Carver featuring recipes. / THF213269

 Developing Modern Carver-Inspired Recipes

-All-Natural Chicken Breast with Tomato Plum Chutney at Plum Market Kitchen.
+All Natural Pork with Peanut Plum Sauce at Plum Market Kitchen.